Paul J Warren is one of Australia’s most experienced Directors of Photography.

 Paul's understanding of all the current formats and their impact on the story from pre-production right through to post-production is invaluable.

+He teaches cinematography at TAFE NSW and is an Accredited teacher by the ARRI ACADEMY for the ARRI ALEXA Camera Systems.
 He also teaches specialised digital camera courses at AFTRS, and his teaching ‘style’ reflects this broad understanding and innovative creativity.

 “… Tango by its very nature is an improvised dance relying on connection, intuition and generosity within the embrace, and demands of its dancers openness to the intuitive moment to create a ‘dialogue’ within the embrace”.
 PW.